neelangshu007/Weather-App/README.md

 ## NOTE
 It requires the openweathermap's API key to run.
 Set the "key" variable inside weather_utils.py before running.

 It requires Tkinter package.
-Install it, after that Run using: 'python app.py'
+Install it, after that Run using: 'main.py'

 ## Weather App Screenshots
 ![](ScreenShots/SS1.png)